Israel strikes Lebanon following rocket attack | www.lokmattimes.com

 IDF spokesman Ran Kochav told Kan Reshet Bet Radio that Palestinian groups likely fired the rocket.

-The incident came amid rising tensions over clashes between Israeli police and Palestinian worshippers at the Al-Aqsa Mosque compound in East Jerusalem.
-(ANI/Xinhua)
+The incident came amid rising tensions over clashes at the Al-Aqsa Mosque compound in East Jerusalem.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app